Newsletter Sponsor Finder — InboxReads Directory Scraper avatar

 Go to Apify Store

-Find newsletters that accept sponsorships, cross-promotions or are up for sale — scraped from the InboxReads public directory.
-Topics, cadence, audience geography, email tooling and sponsor-contact signals per newsletter.
-Built for sponsor prospecting and newsletter market research.
+Find newsletters that accept sponsorships, cross-promotions or are up for sale — from the InboxReads public directory.
+Topics, cadence, audience geo, ad-platform and sponsor-contact signals per newsletter.
+For sponsor prospecting and market research.
+From $0.004/newsletter, no subscription.

 Pricing